EMI Shielding Strategies

 My favorite example is when you’re listening to the radio and hear the speaker making a clicking noise during an incoming phone call.
-Now imagine this same interference in medical equipment used in Emergency Rooms across the world, hence why companies take this issue so seriously.
+Now imagine this same interference in medical equipment used in Emergency Rooms across the world, hence why companies and Underwriters Laboratory take this issue seriously.

 EMI SHIELD TESTING

 EMI Shielding is key for the secure functioning of these innovative board assemblies.
 The shielding methods vary from capping a chip to adhering mesh inserts on a larger substrate.
 During the process of choosing an EMI shielding method the most important measurement is attenuation, which occurs through absorption and/or reflection of the impinging waves.

 EMI shielding effectiveness is the ratio of perpendicular propagation of Electrical and Magnetic waves measured before and after the shielding attenuation.
 The methods of testing for shielding effectiveness include Open Field Method, Shielded Box Method, Shielded Room Method and Coaxial Transmission Line Method.
 Most of these methods can be costly, there are labs all around the USA that specialize in this type of testing to meet ASTM and IEEE standards.

 FUNCTIONAL COATING: EMI SHIELDING

 Coatings can provide a plastic enclosure the conductive properties of metal without adding weight.
 Metal Plating is an environmental hazard due to its toxic byproducts and the adhesion strength is low when compared to Thermal Spray solutions.
 Physical Vapor Deposition (PVD) is too expensive and doesn’t survive shock testing.
 Thermal Spray is the superior coating solutions.